 Grouping Messages in the Analysis Grid Viewer

 Another feature that is important to data analysis is the Group feature.
 By right-clicking selected Analysis Grid viewer columns in succession and selecting the context menu Group item for each one, you can create a data display of nested groups that provides a convenient way to organize and explore targeted trace data.
 As an additional example of grouping, you could create IPv4 Network and TCP Transport groups in the Analysis Grid viewer by executing the Add as Grouping command from the right-click context menu of the Field Chooser Tool Window to Group your data into these field-categories.
-This quickly organizes your data into groups of IP conversations that took place across a trace, with the TCP messages that supported those conversations nested within each IP group, which provides a unique analysis perspective.
+This quickly organizes your data into groups of IP conversations that took place across a trace, with the TCP ports that supported those conversations nested within each IP group, resulting in a unique analysis perspective.

 Grouping Messages in the Grouping Viewer

-You can also make use of the Grouping viewer which has a set of predefined View Layouts that render Analysis Grid message data into predefined nested Group configurations to create unique analysis contexts.
+You can also make use of the Grouping viewer, which has a set of built-in View Layouts that render Analysis Grid message data into predefined nested Group configurations to create unique analysis contexts.
 You can also create and save your own Grouping View Layouts that you customize to your environment based on message fields that you select from the Field Chooser Tool Window.
 The Grouping viewer is accessible from the Common category of the New Viewer drop-down list that appears on the global Message Analyzer toolbar.

 Organize data into unique hierarchies to expose targeted information that you can quickly extract from large data sets, which can otherwise be difficult to do.